storj-archived/gospace/README.md

 gospace is a workspace mangament tool for flattening vendor directory to a cohesive `GOPATH`.

 This tool is necessary for linters that do not handle modules properly.
+Once Go tooling has caught up with modules, this tool/repository will be deprecated.

 An example setup for `storj.io/storj` would set these environment variables: